-The Midtown in Focus study is a comprehensive response to these opportunities that will outline a clear and compelling vision and detailed plan for the continued evolution of the community.
-In the current phase of the study, City Planning is leading an inter-divisional review of growth and infrastructure issues in the Yonge-Eglinton area.
-The current study builds on the direction of the 2014 Midtown in Focus: Parks, Open Space and Streetscape Plan to address other key contributors to a livable community (for information about the 2014 Midtown in Focus: Parks, Open Space and Streetscape Plan, contact Leo deSorcy).
+The Midtown in Focus study was a comprehensive response to these opportunities, outlining a clear and compelling vision and detailed plan for the continued evolution of the community.
+This study built on the direction of the 2014 Midtown in Focus: Parks, Open Space and Streetscape Plan to address other key contributors to a livable community.

-The review will inform the development of up-to-date planning policies and identify key capital upgrades needed to improve the area’s parks and public realm and local transportation, municipal servicing and community infrastructure.
+The review informed the development of up-to-date planning policies and identified key capital upgrades needed to improve the area’s parks, public realm and other local infrastructure.

 The Yonge-Eglinton Secondary Plan area is situated in Midtown Toronto, focused around the intersection of Yonge Street and Eglinton Avenue and extending across six square kilometres.